-The Food Security and Agriculture Cluster (FSAC) in Yemen was established in 2012, is co-led by WFP and FAO, and co-chaired by NRC.
-Yemen is currently facing a dire and precarious food security and nutrition situation whereby a total of 20.1 million Yemenis are food insecure, with 10 million people considered severely food insecure.
+The Food Security and Agriculture Cluster (FSAC) in Yemen, established in 2012, is co-led by WFP and FAO, and co-chaired by NRC.
+Yemen is currently facing a dire and precarious food security and nutrition situation whereby a total of 17 million people are considered severely food insecure.
 Conflict and insecurity continue to be the main drivers of the spiraling food insecurity levels in the country.

-Almost four years into the conflict, it has become evident that short-term assistance modalities need to be combined with longer term strategies.
-Combining these efforts to restore and support resilient livelihoods is critical for sustainable development and food security.
-For increased impact, these mainstay FSAC activities will be further integrated and synchronized with the nutrition, WASH, and health cluster activities at the relevant delivery platform (household, community or health facility levels).
+Almost nine years into the conflict, it has become evident that short-term assistance modalities need to be combined with longer term strategies, to restore and support resilient livelihood and to ensure sustainable development and food security.
+For increased impact, FSAC activities are integrated and synchronized with the nutrition, WASH, and health cluster activities at the relevant delivery platform (household, community or health facility levels).
 It is envisaged that this approach will save lives and lessen the humanitarian caseload in the short term, while at the same time building the road towards recovery in the medium to long term.